 - Unscripted interview: While not required for admission, all international students may choose to submit a third-party unscripted interview.
 If you choose to submit an interview, companies that provide this service include InitialView

 If you are providing proof of English language proficiency based on one of the test scores listed above, please note that the score reports must be less than two years old and come to Undergraduate Admissions directly from the testing service.
+Also note that we do not superscore language tests (e.g. we do not accept MyBest scores from TOEFL.)

 The University of Massachusetts Amherst downloads IELTS scores that have been transmitted to our e-download account.
 Please contact your test center and request that your scores be sent to the following IELTS e-download account: